wavexx/fgallery/README.rst

 *originally* captured by the camera. `Color management`_ is an umbrella term for all the techniques required to perform this task.

-Most image-viewing software supports color management to some degree, but it's rarely configured properly on most systems except Mac OSX.
+Most image-viewing software support color management to some degree, but it's rarely configured properly on most systems except Mac OSX.
 Notably, *all browsers lack color management*, with the exception of Safari, but again *only* on OSX.